Thomas Sperry

 Thomas Alexander Sperry (July 6, 1864 – September 2, 1913) was the co-founder and the "S" of S&H Green Stamps, together with Shelley Byron Hutchinson of Ypsilanti, Michigan.

 Biography

 Thomas Alexander Sperry was born in Knoxville, Tennessee, on July 6, 1864.
 He married Kate Major on January 1, 1891.

 Sperry's son, also named Thomas, was born in Cranford, New Jersey, in 1898.
-He was involved with real estate businesses and died in Palm Beach, Florida, in 1973.
+Sperry also had one other son, Stuart Major, and two daughters, Marjorie and Katherine.